-I have been to Jimenez twice & I still can’t get over the lucid sepia feels.
+I have been to Jimenez many times & I still can’t get over the lucid sepia feels.
 I love the face of its bucolic townscape filled with the bequests of heritage splendor.
 My heart is aflame to see it soon on UNESCO’s precious list of heritage sites in the Philippines.
 Help us make it happen, visit Jimenez someday too.

 Discover Jimenez with Earth Explorers Travel & Tours

-Click here to get connected
+Click here to connect

 Special Shoutout of Love to: